Transform fault

-A transform boundary occurs when two tectonic plates move past one another.
-Shear stress operates at transform boundaries, which involves sliding motion.
-No lithosphere is destroyed or created, and mountain chains are not built at transform boundaries.
-They accommodate the lateral offset between segments of divergent boundaries, forming a zigzag pattern.
-This is a result of oblique seafloor spreading where the direction of motion is not perpendicular to the trend of the overall divergent boundary.
+Most such faults are found in oceanic crust, where they accommodate the lateral offset between segments of divergent boundaries, forming a zigzag pattern.
+This results from oblique seafloor spreading where the direction of motion is not perpendicular to the trend of the overall divergent boundary.
 A smaller number of such faults are found on land, although these are generally better-known, such as the San Andreas Fault and North Anatolian Fault.

 Nomenclature

 Transform boundaries are also known as conservative plate boundaries because they involve no addition or loss of lithosphere at the Earth's surface.

 Background

 Geophysicist and geologist John Tuzo Wilson recognized that the offsets of oceanic ridges by faults do not follow the classical pattern of an offset fence or geological marker in Reid's rebound theory of faulting, from which the sense of slip is derived.
 The new class of faults, called transform faults, produce slip in the opposite direction from what one would surmise from the standard interpretation of an offset geological feature.
 Slip along transform faults does not increase the distance between the ridges it separates; the distance remains constant in earthquakes because the ridges are spreading centers.
 This hypothesis was confirmed in a study of the fault plane solutions that showed the slip on transform faults points in the opposite direction than classical interpretation would suggest.